 Free support to boost productivity for entrepreneurs and small businesses

-Manchester Metropolitan University has been awarded funding to support 50 microbusinesses in Greater Manchester to engage with technology to boost their productivity.
+Manchester Metropolitan University has been awarded funding to support 50 microbusinesses across the North to engage with technology to boost their productivity.

 The University’s Business School will deliver the programme as part of a consortium of business schools accredited by the Small Business Charter for their expertise in supporting small organisations and entrepreneurs.

-The ‘Leading to Grow Programme’ will be offered at no cost to microbusinesses across Greater Manchester, the East and West Midlands, South and West Yorkshire, the North East, London and the South East.
+The ‘Leading to Grow Programme’ will be offered at no cost to microbusinesses across the North, the East and West Midlands, London and the South East.

 Businesses that employ up to nine people will be able to apply to take part in workshops around how to utilise existing technologies to improve efficiency and profitability.

 The funding has been made available through the government’s £9m Business Basics Programme run by the Department of Business, Energy and Industrial Strategy (BEIS) and Innovate UK.

 Professor Julia Clarke, Pro-Vice Chancellor of Business and Law at Manchester Metropolitan University, said: “This is a significant step in widening the support available for microbusinesses across the UK and we are delighted to be part of the consortium who will deliver it.